The Power of the Home Equity Line of Credit for Maryland and Virginia Seniors

 Although the HELOC for seniors may have minimal closing costs, when compared to industry-standard settlement charges associated with the HECM, it is commonly recognized that the advantages of the Home Equity Conversion Mortgage for seniors outweigh the associated loan closing costs.
 In other words, one may be relieved to know that the costs of "doing it" may bring many more advantages to the borrower than the costs associated with "not doing it".

 Consider the difference between Net Worth and Available Wealth.
 While Net Worth is meaningful in the sense of displaying financial capacity, it does not reflect the availability of such assets.
 The use of Available Wealth, meaning the access to liquid assets, can be a significant offset to potential losses that originate from a forced sale of investments and equities to cover emergency cash requirements for senior healthcare and other needs.

 or Available Wealth?

-General Requirements for a Virginia HECM Line of Credit for Seniors
+General Requirements for a Maryland or Virginia HECM Line of Credit for Seniors

 You must be 62 years of age or older and:

 - Own the property outright or have a small mortgage balance

 - Occupy the property as your principal residence